sudheerj/datastructures-algorithms/src/java1/algorithms/strings/reverseWordsInString/ReverseWordsInString.md

 6. Repeat steps 4-5 until the iteration condition failed.

-7. Join the reversed words with a space delimitor and return the result.
+7. Join the reversed words with a space delimiter and return the result.

 **Time and Space complexity:**
 This algorithm has a time complexity of `O(n)` where `n` is the length of first string.
-This is because we need to traverse the string at once for spliting the string based on a space, reversing the string, and joining the words back to a string.
+This is because we need to traverse the string at once for splitting the string based on a space, reversing the string, and joining the words back to a string.
 All these operations requires `O(n)`.
 Since all these operations performed sequentially, the overall time complexity combining these operations doesn't exceed `O(n)`.

 Also, it takes space complexity of `O(n)` due to storing all the characters in an array.